Early Years Inclusion Funding application form

 Applications are made by providers on an individual child basis using a prescribed referral form.
 Providers are required to fully evidence that the needs of the child have been appropriately assessed, that the provider has already made adjustments to meet

-the child’s needs and that the provider has also accessed all available resources e.g. DAF and Early Years Pupil Premium.
+the child’s needs and that the provider has also accessed all available resources for example DAF and Early Years Pupil Premium.
 The referral form asks the provider to set out why additional funding is now required and the level of support (number of hours of support)

 requested.
 Decisions will be taken by the Panel.
 Inclusion Funding is a contribution towards the costs of enhancing staffing levels above the statutory staffing ratios.